NBISweden/workshop-reproducible-research/docs/docker.md

     * How to use `docker build` to contruct and tag an image from a Dockerfile.

 ## Managing containers
 When you start a container with `docker run` it is given an unique id that you can use for interacting with the container.
-Let's try to run the image we just created:
+Let's try to run a container from the image we just created:

 ```bash
 docker run my_docker_conda